 screenshot_4_Divinity: Original Sin 2 - A Frustrating Dive into the Depths of Rivellon

-While visually impressive, Divinity: Original Sin 2 is hampered by its cumbersome combat and lack of true open-world freedom.
-It’s a title that might appeal to fans of highly strategic, turn-based RPGs with a taste for methodical pacing, but for those like myself who revel in the blend of story and swift action, it’s a hard pass.
+Although it looks fantastic, Divinity: Original Sin 2 is slowed down by its heavy combat and lack of real open-world freedom.
+It might appeal to players who like very strategic, slow-paced turn-based RPGs.
+But for those like me who want a mix of story and quick action, it’s a tough sell.